Multi-State Employer? Compliance Checklist for Companies With Employees In Multiple States

 Start with a thorough core section that applies to all employees.
 This will include policies related to Federal laws.
 Explain both the employer’s and employee’s responsibilities under the laws.
 You will need additional sections for each regulated jurisdiction in which you have employees.

 - FMLA: Many states (and some cities) have family leave laws that differ from the Federal law.

-- Uniform Expenses: Some states allow employers to deduct for uniforms if compensation doesn’t fall below minimum wage.
-Other states restrict employers from deducting for any type of uniform.
+- Some states allow employers to deduct for uniforms if compensation doesn’t fall below minimum wage while others prohibit employers from deducting employee pay for any type of uniform.

 - PTO Policies

 - Some states restrict employers requiring employees to pay back unearned leave.

 - Some states require employers to pay out unused earned PTO upon separation.

 - Most states mandate time limits for final paycheck for separated employees.

 - Some states limit the practice of withholding the paycheck until company property is returned.

 - If you open a location where marijuana is legal, you may need to modify your drug-testing or drug-free workplace policies.